ParallelGSReg/ModelSelectionGUI.jl/README.md

 For more detailed information about this package, its functionalities, and usage instructions, please refer to our [documentation page](https://parallelgsreg.github.io/ModelSelectionGUI.jl).

-## ModelSelection.jl package
+## ModelSelection package
-ModelSelectionGUI.jl package functions as an interface with ModelSelection.jl.
-For more details about the functionalities and features provided by ModelSelection.jl, please visit the [package repository](https://github.com/ParallelGSReg/ModelSelection.jl).
+ModelSelectionGUI package functions as an interface with ModelSelection.jl.
+For more details about the functionalities and features provided by ModelSelection, please visit the [package repository](https://github.com/ParallelGSReg/ModelSelection.jl).

 ## Contributing